Admission Deadlines Fall: July 20

 8 credits in general biology I and II

-Major courses that must be taken at GW
+Core courses for the major (60 credits) that must be taken at GW

 CERT 3004Endocrinology for Health Sciences